jemccarthy13/ADT/README.txt

 - MILDECON Assist
 	- A button to shorten the airspace manager steps
 	- A ROZ/airspace added via MILDECON will:
-		- 1) convert lat/lon or MGRS coords to killboxes (TODO: buggy, fix)
+		- 1) convert lat/lon or MGRS coords to killboxes (todo: buggy, fix)
 		- 2) add that airspace to the airspace manager
 		- 3) active that airspace
 		- 4) highlight any person in that airspace with the selected color